 Hamburger Bahnhof is showing four artistic positions in the running for the Preis der Nationalgalerie until January 14th

 The renowned Preis der Nationalgalerie honors young artistic positions in contemporary art and is being awarded for the ninth time.
 From now until the 14th of January, 2018, finalists Sol Calero, Iman Issa, Jumana Manna, and Agnieszka Polska will take part in a group exhibition within the extensive halls of Berlin’s Hamburger Bahnhof.
-The winner will present a solo exhibition in one of the National Gallery’s buildings the following year, accompanied by a publication.
+The winner has been announced on October 20th: Agnieszka Polska.
+She will present a solo exhibition in one of the National Gallery’s buildings the following year, accompanied by a publication.
 Since 2000, the prize has offered artists under 40 years of age who are living and working in Germany the unique opportunity to present their work to a wide audience in the institution of their choice.
 Previous prize winners include Anne Imhof, Monica Bonvicini, Omer Fast, and Cyprien Gaillard – all of whom have since become firmly established in the international art scene.

 At first glance, the works by this year’s finalists appear very different from each other.
 However, they are united by decidedly political and societal dimensions.
 In this context, their feminine point of view is not decidedly feminine, which makes their positions all the more universal.